m-hamza-mughal/m-hamza-mughal.github.io/README.md

-# m-hamza-mughal.github.io
-personal website

-This is the source code to my [personal website](https://m-hamza-mughal.github.io/)
+# Source Code of my website

+Modified from https://github.com/yaoyao-liu/yaoyao-liu.github.io.
+Check his repo out if you want to copy this website style.